 It’s easy to obsess about what we eat, causing unnecessary mental stress.
 Eat simply, and in moderation, and remember that the eating is a rebuilding phase.
 We don’t eat to live, or live to eat.
 Rather, eating is just one of several vital cycles that keeps us healthy.
 So put eating in its proper place.
 It should be pleasurable and social and healthy, but don’t obsess over your food, and be sure to fast every day as well.
 Make health, not eating, the center of your life.

-I hope to one day write a very brief book titled Vital Cycles: Awareness/Sleep, Learn/Reflect, Socialize/Solitude, Move/Rest, Fast/Eat: Five Key Habits for a Long and Healthy Life, to offer my take on how paying attention to all our eustress cycles is the most powerful way to have vital and long lives.
+One day I hope to write a very brief book titled Vital Cycles: Awareness/Sleep, Learn/Reflect, Socialize/Solitude, Move/Rest, Fast/Eat: Five Key Habits for a Long and Healthy Life, to offer my take on how paying attention to all our eustress cycles is the most powerful way to have vital and long lives.
 In my view, good health starts with getting high quality versions of both states in each of these vital cycles.

 It’s pretty clear that any healthy habits we find valuable are going to be vastly better managed in the future.
 As our personal sims, smart agents and wearable and implantable sensors improve over the next two decades, we’ll enter an era of agent-guided preventive healthcare.
 Our health sims will know our current physical health status, and nudge us into behaviors, minute by minute, that help us eliminate chronic stress, engage daily in good stress (eustress), and get us to deeply recover from every challenge.
 The best of tomorrow’s health agents will even monitor our mental health, recording our conversations and guiding us in how to speak better, moment by moment.
 Agents will help us improve our ability to play and our sense of humor.
 They’ll help us review particularly poor communication episodes, right after they happen, and we’ll learn how to communicate nonviolently, improve our relationships, and raise our children better.